dib-lab/2020-paper-sourmash-gather/manuscript.md

 157 genera,
 and 549 species.
 64 samples were generated with _CAMISIM_,
-with 91.8 genomes present on each sample on average.
+with 91.8 genomes present in each sample on average.
 Each sample is 5 GB in size, and both short-read (Illumina) and long-read (PacBio) simulated sequencing data is available.

-Since min-set-cov yields only a collection of genomes, it must be converted into a taxonomy for benchmarking with CAMI.
+Since min-set-cov yields only a collection of genomes, this collection must be converted into a taxonomy for benchmarking with CAMI.
 We developed the following procedure for generating a taxonomic profile from a given metagenome cover.
 For each genome match, we note the species designation in the NCBI taxonomy for that genome.
-Then, we calculate the fraction of the genome remaining in the metagenome after k-mers belonging to higher-rank genomes have been removed (e.g. red circles in Figure @fig:gather0 (a)).
+Then, we calculate the fraction of the genome remaining in the metagenome after k-mers belonging to higher-rank genomes have been removed (i.e. red circles in Figure @fig:gather0 (a)).
 We use this fraction to weight the contribution of the genome's species designation to the metagenome taxonomy.
-This procedure produces an estimate of that species' taxonomic contribution to the metagenome, and normalizes by the genome size.
+This procedure produces an estimate of that species' taxonomic contribution to the metagenome, normalized by the genome size.

 ![